adonese/adonese.github.io/_posts/2016-02-20-spherical-harmonics.md

 The reason for being no, is that there are already a lot of prerequisites, that's great actually, assuming that you've a general idea about them.
 You should have an idea about ``differential equations`` and how they relate to it, ``angular frequency``!
 What if I don't have an idea about them?
 Or I just failed to link them?
 This post is for that reason!

-I guess that gives me a good to reason to write this post.
+I guess that gives me a good reason to write this post.

 ## What the heck are spherical harmonics?
 We all know what sphere is, and we probably heard the word ``harmonic`` a few times in music.
 They both seem too intuitive, but there inlies the problem.